AnthonyRaborn/ShortForm/README.md

 A similar example can be found in the `antcolony.mplus` function, but requires you to have a valid Mplus installation on the computer.
-It took a total of 2.73 mins to run this example.
+It took a total of 36.42 secs to run this example.

 ### Tabu Search Algorithm